Let Alaska Real Estate Appraisal help you learn if you can get rid of your PMI

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How homebuyers can refrain from bearing the cost of PMI

 The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
 The law designates that, at the request of the home owner, the PMI must be dropped when the principal amount equals just 80 percent.
 So, keen homeowners can get off the hook a little earlier.

 It can take many years to arrive at the point where the principal is only 20% of the original amount of the loan, so it's important to know how your home has increased in value.
 After all, all of the appreciation you've gained over time counts towards removing PMI.
 So what's the reason for paying it after your loan balance has dropped below the 80% mark?
 Even when nationwide trends hint at plummeting home values, be aware that real estate is local.
 Your neighborhood might not be adhering to the national trends and/or your home might have secured equity before things cooled off.

 The difficult thing for most homeowners to understand is just when their home's equity rises above the 20% point.
 An accredited, licensed real estate appraiser can surely help.
 As appraisers, it's our job to keep up with the market dynamics of our area.
 At Alaska Real Estate Appraisal, we know when property values have risen or declined.
-We're experts at recognizing value trends in Palmer, Matanuska Susitna County and surrounding areas.
+We're experts at recognizing value trends in Palmer, Matanuska Susitna Borough and surrounding areas.
 Faced with data from an appraiser, the mortgage company will often cancel the PMI with little effort.
 At that time, the home owner can retain the savings from that point on.